tamiespinosa/Credit_Risk_Analysis/README.md

   * **Confusion Matrix** -  93 accurately predicted high risk, 8 inaccurately preducted high risk
   * **Classification Report** -  9%  high risk prescicion, 92% recall, 16% f1 score.

+Easy ensemble adaboost classifier uses training in order to get the model to improve its predictions.
+This model performed the best in accuracy, and in its ability to predict high risk precision.
+Therefore this model is our pick.
+We could say that this model could potentially suffer from overfitting, but we would not know this to be true unless we run additional data sets.

 <p align="center"> <img src="Resources/EasyEnsemble/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 21: Easy Ensemble Accuracy Score</p>